William Lamport

 William Lamport (or Lampart) (1611/1615 – 1659) was an Irish Catholic adventurer, known in Mexico as "Don Guillén de Lamport (or Lombardo) y Guzmán".
 He was tried by the Mexican Inquisition for sedition and executed in 1659.
 He claimed to be a bastard son of King Philip III of Spain and therefore the half-brother of King Philip IV.

 In 1642, he tried to foment rebellion against the Spanish crown, with the aid of black and indigenous peoples, as well as creole merchants, but was denounced by a man he had hoped to recruit for his plan and arrested, languishing in the Inquisition jail for 17 years.
 A statue of Lamport is immediately inside the Angel of Independence monument in Mexico City.

+To this day, Lamport is an honored hero in Mexico, and internationally is best known as a possible inspiration for the hero Zorro.

 Early years

 Childhood and education

 The main source for biographical information about Lamport is his own declaration before the Inquisition; it is difficult to tell how much of it is true.
 William Lamport was born in either 1611 (according to his brother) or 1615 (other sources) in Wexford, Ireland to a family of Catholic merchants.

-Lamport underwent an extensive educational experience where he acquired knowledge on a diversity set of topics.
-His academic journey began in his hometown of Wexford, Ireland where he was taught by private tutors.
+Lamport underwent an extensive educational experience where he acquired knowledge on a diverse set of topics.
+His academic journey began in his hometown of Wexford, where he was taught by private tutors.
 He then received Catholic education from Jesuits in Dublin and London, and then at an Irish college in the great pilgrimage site of Santiago de Compostela in northwest Spain.
 By the time he finished his studies, he had successfully learned Spanish, Latin and Greek.

-Since the Protestant monarchy in England increasingly restricted opportunities to Catholics, a number of colegios for Irishmen were set up in Spain.
+Since the Protestant monarchy in England increasingly restricted opportunities to Catholics, a number of colleges for Irishmen were set up in Spain.
 There were longstanding ties between Catholic Ireland and Spain, the staunch defender of Catholicism in Europe.
-Spain recognized Irish nobles on equal footing as Spaniards, and Irish could claim Spanish citizenship.
+Spain recognized Irish nobles on equal footing as Spaniards, and the Irish could claim Spanish citizenship.

 In 1627, he claimed to have been arrested in London for sedition for distributing Catholic pamphlets.
 According to his testimony, he escaped, left Britain for Spain and became a pirate for the next two years.
 He is also said to have fought for the French at the Siege of La Rochelle against the Huguenots.